ibm-cloud-docs/power-iaas/troubleshoot-metadata-service.md

    Select option 1 (Work with TCP/IP interfaces) and verify that the metadata service interface configuration is correct.

 5. If the previous steps do not restore connectivity, configure the metadata service IP address on another `CMN*` device and test connectivity again.
-The RMC interface that is used by {{site.data.keyword.powerSys_notm}} might not have been configured on your operating system, or another `CMN*` device might be available but unconfigured.
+The RMC interface that is used by {{site.data.keyword.powerSys_notm}} might not have been configured on your OS, or another `CMN*` device might be available but unconfigured.

 If you are still unable to communicate with the metadata service endpoint, contact [IBM Support](/docs/power-iaas?topic=power-iaas-getting-help-and-support).